 Reprinted from PregnancyCenterTruth.com

 The Pregnancy Help Center is licensed by the state of California as a Medical Clinic.
-Our mission is to offer compassionate care and accurate medical information to all clients.
-Our Medical Director, a licensed Ob/Gyn M.D. oversees our ultrasound program and all the results.
+Our mission is to offer compassionate care and evidence-based medical information to all clients.
+Our Medical Director, a licensed Ob/Gyn M.D., oversees medical services including our ultrasound program and all the results.

 It’s important to hear the truth about pregnancy help centers and our practices.
 The following is reprinted from the Heartbeat International website, PregnancyCenterTruth.com: